IvanDok13/resume/README.md

-# resume
+# My resume
-Config files for my GitHub profile.
+Here you can read my resume file